jamesloper/blog/_posts/2020-02-25-mongodb-ssl-setup.md

 <!--more-->

+### Install NGINX

-LetsEncrypt requires your server to respond to a challenge in order to fulfill a certificate request, so we'll need a web server to answer their challenge.
+LetsEncrypt requires your server to respond to a challenge in order to fulfill a certificate request, so we'll need a web server to answer their challenge:

 ``` bash
 sudo add-apt-repository ppa:nginx/stable